tech-for-better/in-common/README.md

 - Run `npm run dev` to run the app

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Run Cypress tests

+- Run `npm run test` in your terminal, and you should see the Cypress app start up.
+- By default Cypress looks in the cypress/integration/ directory for test files.
+It will run anything inside this folder.
+- You should see this files show up in the Cypress app under “Integration tests”.
+- You can click the file name to run it with Cypress.
+This should open up a browser with a “test sidebar” on the left.
+- In the cypress/fixture/ directory you can find the auth-user.json file, this file contains the email and password we are using for testing.
+- In the cypress/support/ directory you can find the commands.js file, this file contains the Cypress configs,the helper functions.
+We have 2 login function, one for 'test authentication with Firebase' and one for using the UI to log in a dummy user.
+We are using the UI to test the log in functionality but you can use the Firebase function by uncommenting the code.
+- We recommend to logout after each test.

 # Key Learnings